Jump to content

 The --allow-robots argument will inject a X-Robots-Tag: noindex header into all responses of the app.
 This will prevent search engines from indexing the app.
 (Not supported by all proxies)

 You can add custom domains to the app with the --custom-domain argument.
 The argument should contain a domain and a service name separated by a colon.
-The service name should match a service in the docker-compose.yml file.
+The service name should match a service in the compose.yml file.

 You can add environment variables to the app with the --env argument.
 The argument should contain a key and a value separated by an equal sign.
 You can reference secrets from 1Password with the OP-uri-scheme.
 The value should be a URL like op://<connect-instance-name>/<vault-uuid>/<item-uuid>/<field-name>.
 The server needs to be configured accordingly.